VIA-Research/dpsgd_profiler/README.md

 git clone https://github.com/VIA-Research/dpsgd_profiler.git
 ```

-Run `setup.sh` in cloned directory to extend PyTorch and install required packages.
+Run `setup.sh` in the cloned directory to extend PyTorch and install required packages.
 This extension accelerates several operations such as noise generation and sparse parameter updates on CPU device.
 ```bash
 cd $PATH_MAIN
 ./setup.sh